Ettery/ThulaMonitor/README.md

 To see your applications health enter url `https://localhost:8444/healthcheck`

+Still to do 2017/01/05
+---
+1. Provide an SPA Javascript UI for reviewing and reporting tempratures over time

 Outstanding issues 2016/06/12
 ---
-1. Setup both systems to run at boot and restart on crash
+1. Setup both systems to run at boot and restart on crash - DONE
-1. Install in the fridge and start getting readings
+1. Install in the fridge and start getting readings - DONE
-1. Temperature date/time values returned by the REST interface are always the same value
+1. Temperature date/time values returned by the REST interface are always the same value - FIXED
-1. Write a monitoring application for the server ASAP
+1. Write a monitoring application for the server ASAP - DONE
-1. Add filtering to temperature and client query APIs
+1. Add filtering to temperature and client query APIs - DONE
-1. Security warning - RPi needs certificate registered
+1. Security warning - RPi needs certificate registered - DONE
-1. Error handling and logging on both sides needs to be improved and more consistent
+1. Error handling and logging on both sides needs to be improved and more consistent - DONE

 Outstanding issues 2016/05/29
 ---